yalesov/php-arg-validator/README.md

 Valid argument types are specified through the `$checks` parameter.
 A string, or an array of the following accepted. `$arg` will be considered valid if it satisfies *any one* of the specified checks.

 - Flags
-    - `arrayof`: will check for an array of remaining specified types, instead of plain types, e.g. `array('arrayOf', 'string', 'int')` = an array of string, or an array of int.
-NOTE: Empty array will be considered valid
+    - `arrayof`: will check for an array of remaining specified types, instead of plain types, e.g. `array('arrayOf', 'string', 'int')` = an array of string, or an array of int. *Note: Empty array will be considered valid*
     - `min`, `max`
         - combine with `int`, `float`: min and max value
         - combine with `string`: min and max length